HealthInfo Canterbury

 There are many other types of hypersensitivity.
 These include chemical sensitivity (such as reactions to household cleaners) and food intolerances (such as dairy or gluten sensitivity).

-These types of hypersensitivity reactions aren't controlled by IgE and are called non-IgE mediated hypersensitivity.
+These types of hypersensitivity reactions are not controlled by IgE.
+They are called non-IgE mediated hypersensitivity.

 Your general practice team will look at your history to tell if the reaction is due to an IgE mediated allergy or a non-IgE hypersensitivity.
-It's helpful to keep a diary of your symptoms and what triggers them.
+It is helpful to keep a diary of your symptoms and what triggers them.

 Allergy testing is only helpful to confirm a strong suspicion of a specific allergy, such as a peanut allergy.

 Skin prick testing looks at how your skin responds to certain allergens.
 A solution containing the allergen (such as cat fur) is placed on your skin and your skin is then pricked.
-If your immune system has met this allergen before and is sensitised to it, you'll develop a red bump, or weal within 10 to 20 minutes.
+If your immune system has met this allergen before and is sensitised to it, you will develop a red bump or weal within 10 to 20 minutes.

-The test won't work properly if you're taking antihistamines.
-You'll need to stop all antihistamines at least 72 hours before your test.
-The test also isn't reliable if performed within four weeks of anaphylaxis or an acute allergic reaction to food.
+The test will not work properly if you are taking antihistamines.
+You will need to stop all antihistamines at least 72 hours before your test.
+The test is also not reliable if performed within four weeks of anaphylaxis or an acute allergic reaction to food.

 This is a blood test that looks for IgE antibodies to specific allergens.
 If it finds them, it means your immune system is sensitised to those allergens.
 It performs a similar role to skin prick testing using the same principles described above.
 So, in most instances you only need to do one or the other test, not both.

-EAST/RAST blood tests are useful when you can't do a skin prick test.
-For example, if you have extensive eczema or can't stop taking antihistamines.
+EAST/RAST blood tests are useful when you cannot do a skin prick test.
+For example, if you have extensive eczema or cannot stop taking antihistamines.

 This is different to skin prick testing and is usually done by a dermatologist.
-It's used to test for allergens that cause allergic contact dermatitis (a local skin inflammation that happens when you come in contact with something).
+It is used to test for allergens that cause allergic contact dermatitis.
+Allergic contact dermatitis is a local skin inflammation that happens when you come in contact with something.

 You can find out more information on patch testing on DermNet NZ.

-IgE tests aren't perfect tests.
-You'll sometimes get a reaction when tested but it doesn't always mean that you're allergic to that substance.
+IgE tests are not perfect tests.
+You will sometimes get a reaction when tested but it does not always mean you are allergic to that substance.
 This type of result is called a false positive.

 Examples of when you might get a false positive result: